Different

 imitate more or less the 'Goldmund sound quality' with their existing

-at three points with the extremely thin double sided tape.
+with the extremely thin double sided tape.

 Best